wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 - **argument**: value passed to function during function invocation
 - **parameter**: placeholder in function definition

-- function properties:
+- function default properties:

   - length: the number of parameters expected by the function

   - name: the name of the function

-  - prototype: A Function object's prototype property is used when the function is used as a constructor with the new operator.
+  - ==prototype==: A Function object's prototype property is used when the function is used as a constructor with the new operator.
 It will become the new object's prototype.

-  - getter:
+  - getter:??

-  - setter:
+  - setter:??

 #### **factory function**